 We have increased the frequency of cleaning and disinfecting in public spaces, including door handles and countertops.

 Hand sanitizer is always available at our front desk.

 You can help us by not shaking hands, always maintaining a six-foot distance from innkeepers and other guests, and washing or sanitizing your hands frequently.
 Thank you for your cooperation!

 For everyone's safety, please cancel your reservation and stay home, if any of the following apply:

 - you are feeling unwell; or are experiencing fever, sore throat, shortness of breath, or dry cough.

-- you have recently visited an area with a high number of coronavirus cases.
+- you have recently visited an area with a large cluster of coronavirus cases.

-- you have had contact with anyone diagnosed with COVID-19.
+- you have had contact in the past month with anyone diagnosed with COVID-19.

 Some restrictions are still in place, but now is a great time to get outdoors and explore our state.
 You can take a stroll through a quaint historic district or charming neighborhood, hike the trails at a state park or wildlife refuge, play a round of golf, or visit Delaware's beautiful beaches.
 Currently in Delaware:

 - Adults are required to wear face coverings in all indoor public places.